akingdom/akingdom/README.md

 > You can't truly love others if you're not caring for yourself.
 It's like how airlines say, 'Put on your own mask first, then help others.'  — Andrew Kingdom

-> A.I. is a useful artificial tool made humans to help human; don't confuse it with actual intelligence, the two are not the same and never will be. — Andrew Kingdom
+> A.I. is a tool made by humans to assist humans; don't confuse it with actual intelligence, the two are not the same and never will be. — Andrew Kingdom

 ### Footnotes
 - <sub><img src="https://avatars.githubusercontent.com/u/1809762?v=4" width="20" height="20">My GitHub user icon: Quantum Computing with an artistic twist.</sub>